 Endometriosis is a common condition.
 So it’s unclear whether all of the conditions listed really are connected or if there is simply an overlap in who is being diagnosed with them.
 Having two health conditions doesn’t necessarily mean that they’re connected.
 More research is needed to truly determine the role that endometriosis plays in the development of other health conditions.

 Some of the most documented comorbidities for endometriosis are connected to mental health.
-Anxiety and depression are commonly associated with women that have endometriosis.
-These conditions tend to occur in the months and years after an endometriosis diagnosis.
+Anxiety and depression are

 Living with chronic pain and other uncomfortable symptoms can impact the way you feel about your body.
 Your level of pain, how you feel about your condition, and hormonal treatment methods can all factor in to this connection.